majeinfo/chaingun/README.md

 timeout: 10		# default value (in seconds)
 on_error: continue	# (default) or stop_vu | stop_test
 http_error_codes: 404,403,500	# if set, these HTTP response codes generates errors

 default:
   server: www.google.com:80     # port number is optional
   protocol: http                # could be https
   method: GET

 feeder:			# Only one Feeder can be defined
   type: csv		# MAND - csv if the only supported type
   filename: data1.csv	# MAND - the first line gives the column names and so the variable names
   separator: ","	# MAND

 actions:
+  # A simple GET
   - http:
       title: Page 1			# MAND for http action
       method: GET			# MAND for http action (GET/POST/PUT/HEAD/DELETE)
       url: http://server/page1.php	# MAND for http action
       # name of Cookie to store. __all__ catches all cookies !
       storeCookie: __all__

+  # Wait
   - sleep:
-      duration: 5			# MAND - time is in seconds
+      duration: 500			# MAND - time is in milli-seconds

+  # GET with variable interpolation - the variable comes from the "feeder" file
   - http:
       title: Page 3
       method: GET
       url: http://server/page3.php?name=${name}

+  # POST with application/x-www-form-urlencoded by default
+  # Extracts value from response using regexp
   - http:
       title: Page 4
       method: POST